rsh2801/MEDCARE_HMS_SYSTEM/README.md

 - **CORS Configuration**: Cross-origin resource sharing setup
 - **Error Handling**: Secure error responses
 - **Role-based Access**: Different access levels for users

-## 🌐 Deployment

-The project includes Netlify configuration files for easy deployment:
-- Frontend: Configured with `netlify.toml`
-- Dashboard: Configured with `netlify.toml`
-- Backend: Can be deployed on services like Heroku, Vercel, or DigitalOcean